 Does Your Business Need a Savings Account Too?

 In the past, we’ve discussed the importance of building a solid credit history for your business.
 After all, your business credit is an integral factor in your financial standing and will have widespread effects on your ability to access loans, open lines of credit and attract investors.
-But you shouldn’t get so preoccupied with your business credit that you neglect to consider whether it’s worthwhile to explore a business savings account as well.
+But you shouldn’t get so preoccupied with business credit that you overlook whether opening a business savings account vs a personal savings account is a smart move for your company’s future.

 Although not nearly as ubiquitous as business checking, business savings accounts are becoming more and more popular among forward-thinking entrepreneurs.
 Many of the best banks for small businesses — such as Bank of America and Chase — have made savings accounts a key part of their product offerings, giving interested companies the opportunity to leverage their benefits like never before.
 You’ll want to do some research before committing to a business savings account of your own, so let’s explore a little bit more about what you can expect.